strikersps/Competitive-Programming/README.md

 * [C/C++ Coding Conventions](https://wikileaks.org/ciav7p1/cms/page_26607644.html) for writing code in C/C++ Programming.
 * [Python Coding Conventions](https://wikileaks.org/ciav7p1/cms/page_26345508.html) for writing code in Python Programming.
 2. Write an editorial for the solution in a `readme.md` file for better understanding of the algorithm you used to solve the problem.
-3. When writing the code add the comment at the top of the source code which includes the following two thing's:
+3. When writing the code add the comment at the top of the source code which includes the following two things:
-  a.
-Problem Link
+    * Problem Link
-  b.
-Author's name.
+    * Author's name.
 (You can refer to some of the codes in the repository)

 #### As a programmer I firmly believe in "Writing Clean and Easy to Understand Code" and if you are contributing to this repository, I hope you will also share the same vision.